RaistlinTAO/ChatGPT-TransformerX/README.md

 # ChatGPT TransformerX
-A nodejs Express website for text completion using ChatGPT
+A nodejs Express website for text completion using ChatGPT, the project contains the HTML template of Metronic DEMO 3,  suitable as the basic template for any text completion project startup

 ## Use ChatGPT for Text Completion